How to make sure your team read and sign documents without using paper.

 In the image above, the reading requirements tab is where confirmation and acceptance of any requirement is stored.

 Paperless is within everyone's reach

-Moving away from formal/legal documents, we continue to use paper printouts for every-day tasks, such as note taking, filling out forms and collating information.
+Moving away from formal/legal documents, we continue to use paper printouts for every-day tasks.
+Note taking, filling out forms and collating information all are often handwritten on paper.
 People often overlook the options that their current technology stacks offer.

 SharePoint provides powerful and varied ways to store and manage information, far more than a paper based system.
-SharePoint document libraries offer more utility than just being a repository and allow you to set up customizable views, to filter and sort information as needs demand and to add metadata.
+SharePoint document libraries offer more utility than just being a repository.
+They allow you to set up customizable views, to filter and sort information as needs demand and to add metadata.

 For more advanced users, workflows and information policies are of even greater utility.
 For specialised and bespoke forms, InfoPath, a forms creation tool that works well with SharePoint, can be used as an appropriate alternative to physical documents.
 A forms author can create forms for specific purposes and store these within SharePoint.